How to Meal Prep for Beginners

 It can range just from five minutes, slicing up a few vegetables and meats to prepare them for a couple of meals.

-3. For some people you might plan to have a hearty (more calories) meal one day of the week, the next day a healthier option or lighter meal.
-(Less calories.)
+- For some people you might plan to have a hearty (more calories) meal one day of the week, the next day a healthier option or a lighter meal.
+(Fewer calories.)

-4. Have a variety of protein sources, wholegrains, legumes and vegetables.
+- Have a variety of protein sources, whole grains, legumes, and vegetables.

-5. Include some healthy fats like olive oil, fish, nuts and avocado.
+- Include some healthy fats like olive oil, fish, nuts, and avocado.

 The good thing about meal prep is you don’t have to cook six or seven individual different meals.